Definition of Great Britain and the EU

 There is a separate protocol for trading and moving goods to and through Northern Ireland after the transition period.

-The process for importing and exporting goods to and from the EU will change at the end of the EU exit transition period.
-Businesses in Great Britain need to take the following action to continue trading with EU countries from 1 January 2021.
+The process for importing and exporting goods to and from the EU changed at the end of the EU exit transition period.
+Businesses in Great Britain need to take the following action to trade with EU countries from 1 January 2021.

-Exports to the EU will need to follow the full EU import procedures.
-From 1 January 2021 export declarations and UK exit Safety and Security declarations will be required for all relevant goods.
-Traders will need to follow the full export process.
+Exports to the EU need to follow the full EU import procedures.
+From 1 January 2021 export declarations and UK exit Safety and Security declarations are required for all relevant goods.
+Traders need to follow the full export process.

-Prepare for a deal — Find out how to declare goods from 1 January 2021.
+Post-EU Exit: Trading with the EU — How to declare goods from 1 January 2021.

-From 1 January 2021 standard goods imported into the UK will be subject to basic customs requirements, such as the requirement to pay duty, make customs declarations and account for import VAT.
-The Government has decided to introduce the new border controls in three stages up until 1 July 2021.
+From 1 January 2021 standard goods imported into the UK are subject to basic customs requirements, such as the requirement to pay duty, make customs declarations and account for import VAT.
+The Government has decided to introduce the new border controls in three stages up until 1 January 2022.
 Businesses have up to six months to complete customs declarations.
 Customs duty payments can be deferred until the declaration is made.
 UK Safety and Security declarations are not required on imports from the EU for the first six months.

 Actions you need to take

 EORI: traders must apply for a GB Economic Operator Registration and Identification (EORI) number as this is required for all businesses moving goods into or out of Great Britain, including those deferring their import declarations.
 Customs declarations: From January 2022 all goods will require a full customs declaration at the point of import and the relevant duties will need to be paid (subject to duty deferment).
 This includes a requirement to make full safety and security declarations.
 Also, controlled goods and goods subject to sanitary and phytosanitary controls will need to be presented to border control posts; checks will take place at these border control posts and not the destination.
 From this date there will be an increase in physical checks and the taking of samples.